 University-Wide Courses

 University-wide courses are offered in support of student success and development across the University.
-The courses in these areas are components of the University's Student Success, iStart (freshman orientation), and Spiritual Formation Programs.
+The courses in these areas are components of the University's Student Success, Welcome Week, and Spiritual Formation Programs.

 Student Success Course (FACE)